Whether you're brand new to babysitting or an experienced babysitter just looking to improve, you can use these tips to be a better sitter.

 It's okay to pass on a babysitting job if you don't think you're the right fit, or you aren't sure if you'll be able to meet the family's needs.
 Having the ability to say no if you aren't ready to change diapers or watch three kids under the age of 4 at once shows a definite level of maturity and responsibility.

 17. Be Fun and Stay Active

 If you ask kids what makes a good babysitter, their top answer will probably be that they want someone who is fun and stays engaged with them.

 Don't take the easy way out and just let kids sit in front of the TV or on a tablet all night.
-Engage them with non-electronic activities to help build their social skills and help them explore the world around them.
+Engage them with non-electronic activities to help build their social skills and explore the world around them.

 Kids probably won't remember that specific evening when the babysitter just let them sit and play Candy Crush all night.
-But they'll definitely remember the fun and unique activities that you do with them, like making a pillow fort, or going outside and collecting bugs.
+But they'll definitely remember the fun and unique activities that you do with them, like making a pillow fort or going outside and collecting bugs.

 Different parents will want things like discipline handled in unique ways, but there are some things that I think parents would universally agree will make a good babysitter.

 As a parent, I want someone that's dependable and shows up on time.
 The babysitter should be a good communicator who is open to feedback and knows how to react if there's an emergency.